Edited by Vikki Cheung, August 2021

-In June 2021, Serious Shea was selected as a leading solution by “Trillion Trees: the Sahel and Great Green Wall Challenge”.
-Serious Shea was formally endorsed by the World Economic Forum and United Nations for its deforestation-free, zero-carbon shea value chain and its financial inclusion of women.
+In June 2021, Serious Shea was selected as a leading solution by “Trillion Trees: the Sahel and Great Green Wall Challenge.”
+Serious Shea was formally endorsed as a Top Innovation by the World Economic Forum’s Uplink and Trillion Trees and announced by the United Nations for its deforestation-free, zero-carbon shea value chain and its financial inclusion of women.

-Serious Shea’s solution to the critical issues currently affecting the shea industry is to build eco-processing centres that utilize only clean energy technologies, and to help the women’s work groups gain access to international markets with quality control, logistics, and as part Serious Shea owners, while restoring and protecting the “Great Shea Wall”.
+Serious Shea’s solution to the critical issues currently affecting the shea industry is to build eco-processing clusters that utilize only clean energy technologies, and to help the women’s work groups gain access to international markets with quality control, logistics, and as part Serious Shea owners, while restoring and protecting the “Great Shea Wall.”

 Serious Shea’s Butter is made with clean energy

 Under current methods, over 10 kilograms of wood are burned for every 1 kilogram of butter produced.
-This has severe repercussions for natural habitats and the health of the women workforce.
+This has severe repercussions for natural habitats and the health of the women workforce by smoke inhalation.

 The carbon emissions released from felling trees is a significant contributor to global warming (estimated at 25 kilograms of CO2 equivalent per kilogram of shea butter produced).
 Climate systems worldwide are influenced by the increasing intensity of the Sahara Desert heat, making the cooling effect of protecting and restoring the Great Shea Wall a global priority.